edu rome EUR tour @edoering 2

 Founded in 1934, Circeo National Park was established by order of Mussolini, to preserve the last area of Pontine Marshes which were being reclaimed during this period.
 Led by the fascist government, the marshlands were drained and cleared to settle hundreds of families.

-Students will learn all about the reclaim of the marshlands in the Piana delle Orme land reclamation and agriculture museum in the park.
-At the museum, the recreation of the building and vehicles really set the scene and help to immerse students in their learnings.
+Students will learn all about the reclaiming of the marshlands in the Piana delle Orme land reclamation and the agriculture museum in the park.
+At the museum, the recreation of the building and vehicles set the scene and help to immerse students in their learnings.

 One of the outcomes of this marshland being drained was that agriculture now thrives in the area.
 You will see this first hand at the Casearia Bianca buffalo dairy farm and vineyard tour where you will stop for lunch.